josegonzalez/python-github-backup/README.rst

     cd /tmp/white-house/repositories/petitions/repository
     git push --mirror git@github.com:WhiteHouse/petitions.git

-**Issues, pull requests, comments, and other metadata** are saved as JSON files for archival purposes.
+**Issues, pull requests, discussions, comments, and other metadata** are saved as JSON files for archival purposes.
 The GitHub API does not support recreating this data faithfully, creating issues via the API has limitations:

 - New issue/PR numbers are assigned (original numbers cannot be set)
 - Timestamps reflect creation time (original dates cannot be set)